vikingeducation/assignment_html_resume/README.md

 # assignment_html_resume
 # Eric Pace
-# Did this mod via termainal
+# Did this mod via terminal
 Build an HTML5 resume to jump start your job search